 You should make it a rule to immediately distrust any argument that uses real-returns (with inflation removed).
 There is just no reason to make the adjustment, and many reasons NOT to.
 Inevitably the purpose of the exercise is to fudge results to get the conclusion desired.

-E.g. the investment industry promotes the ownership of stocks when inflation threatens with the claim of correlation (argued above).
+E.g. the investment industry promotes the ownership of stocks when inflation threatens with this claim of correlation.

-E.g. the promoters of high (or growing) dividend stocks reduce historical capital gains by inflation, leaving dividend yields intact, to bolster the importance of dividends (see Preferred Return - NOT (v)).
+E.g. the promoters of dividend stocks discount capital gains by inflation, leaving dividend returns intact, to bolster the importance of dividends (see Preferred Return - NOT (v)).